-The best way to prevent illness is to avoid being exposed to this virus.
+The best way to prevent illness is to avoid exposure to this virus.
 The CDC recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

-- Stay home if you experience any flu-like symptoms, had suspected contact with someone infected, or traveled to a CDC Warning Level 1, 2, or 3 country.
+Stay home if you experience flu-like symptoms, have suspected contact with someone infected, or traveled to a CDC Warning Level 1, 2, or 3 country.

-- Avoid close contact with people who are sick and practice Social Distancing – keeping appropriate amount of space between yourself and others and avoiding large crowds.
+- Avoid close contact with sick people and practice Social Distancing – keeping appropriate space between yourself and others and avoiding large crowds.

-- Become conscious of your own touches – when you touch your desk, computer, phone, mouse, then your face.
-Once you are conscious of it, you will notice how often you need to wash or sanitize your hands.
-Hand washing should be with soap and water for at least 20 seconds, and you should try to avoid touching your eyes, nose, and mouth.
+- When you touch your desk, computer, phone, mouse, and face, become conscious of your touches.
+Once aware of it, you will notice how often you must wash or sanitize your hands.
+Hand washing should be done with soap and water for at least 20 seconds, and you should try to avoid touching your eyes, nose, and mouth.

-- Replace handshake with alternative greeting (elbow bump, etc.).
+- Replace handshake with an alternative greeting (elbow bump, etc.).